ridhimrastogi/Alfred/README.md

 # Alfred - FileBot

-A Mattermost bot that provides file sharing capabilities on Google Drive
+A Mattermost bot that provides file sharing capabilities on Google Drive!

 ## Team: CSC510-9